tenet-org/tenet-docs/docs/node/tutorials/upgrades/multichain.md

 Steps to skip this upgrade proposal are simply to resume the tenet_155-1 network with the (downgraded) v11.0.7 binary using the following command:

-> tenetd start --unsafe-skip-upgrade UPGRADE_HEIGHT
+> tenetd start --unsafe-skip-upgrade 2330000

 Note: There is no particular need to restore a state snapshot prior to the upgrade height, unless specifically directed by core Tenet teams.